 This is even more important than creating a retirement account!
 If you have started the process of allocating a small sum of money each month for your future, you’re way ahead of 87% of the people worldwide.

 This money is for your future, specifically for your retirement.
-Don’t be under the impression that you can withdraw this money anytime you have an urge to spend on a unique experience or a piece of expensive jewellery.
+Don’t be under the impression that you can withdraw this money anytime you have an urge to spend on a unique experience or a piece of expensive jewelry.

 A retirement fund is a safe haven for you only after you retire and it should stay that way.
 If you need money for unique experiences or expensive items, budgeting is what you need to start.